jakazmie/MTC_AzureAILabs/ML-AML-Walkthrough/README.md

 - **PyCharm**
 - **Azure Databricks**

-In this workshop we will use Linux (Ubuntu) **Azure Data Science Virtual Machine ** as a development environment.
+In this workshop we will use Linux (Ubuntu) **Azure Data Science Virtual Machine** as the lab environment.

 The DSVM comes with all the pre-requisities pre-installed.
 No additional configuration is required.